pengqun/under-all-hoods/README.md

 # Under All Hoods

-Collection of code files and explanations to teach curious geeks about the "under-the-hood" stuff.
+A collection of code files and explanations to help you understand what's going on **under the hood** of everything interesting.